hasii2011/pyfabricate/developer/Skeleton Project Creator.md

 ![SampleDocumentStructure](.//SampleDocumentStructure.png)

-## Assumptions
+## Opionated Assumptions

 - Python is managed via pyenv
 - direnv is installed
+- The project name is the same as the module package name

 ## Steps

 1. Ask project name (`PROJECT_NAME`)

 2. Ask the following information for pyproject.toml
     1. name (to appear in pyproject.toml)
+    2. Owner name
-    2. Ask email (to app)
+    3. Ask email (to app)
-    3. Project description
+    4. Project description
-    4. Project keywords
+    5. Project keywords

 3. Ask python version (list them - `pyenv versions`)

 4. Ask for the base directory for the developers python projects e.g. `PROJECTS_BASE=/Users/humberto.a.sanchez.ii/PycharmProjects`

 5. Create the project directory
     ${PROJECTS_BASE}/{ProjectName}

-6. Set the requested version as local version `pyenv local <request version>`
-7. Create the local virtual environment `python -m venv pyenv-<PYTHON_VERSION>`
+6. Create the local virtual environment `python -m venv pyenv-<PYTHON_VERSION>`

-8. Create the following files using our templates
+7. Create the following files using our templates
     1.  .envrc  (Remind developer to execute direnv allow)
     2.  .mypy.ini
     3.  .gitignore